GL_Discover Hub_TradingStrategies_1920x1280_SaxoBlueLight_03

 2. A diverse portfolio allows you to move in and out of positions.
 When you’ve got a variety of securities, you can assess your portfolio and make adjustments as required.
 If one security isn’t performing as well as the others, you can swap it for something else.
 When you hold one security, all of your risk is tied up in it and that can make it harder to change when things aren’t going well.
 With multiple securities, you’re not necessarily as emotionally or financially invested in a single one and that makes it easier to remove from your portfolio.

-Long-term investing can be a profitable way to approach the financial markets.
+Long-term investing can be one way to approach the financial markets, but returns are not guaranteed.
 There are risks with any investing strategy, regardless of whether you hold assets for long or short periods of time.
 However, with the right analysis and not putting in more money than you can afford, there is potential.

 The goal is to find securities you believe have inherent value and can hopefully also increase in value and weather any storms.
 If you can stick to your beliefs and not allow swings to deter you from a long-term goal, long term investing could be the investing strategy for you.